-1. Showing your students that you care about them!
-The basics are familiar to most school owners: 2,4,6 week check-ins, birthday cards, extended absence check-ins via Automations, etc. More importantly, consider the interactions between your students and their instructors.
+1. Show your students that you care about them!
+The basics are familiar to most school owners: two, four, six week check-ins, birthday cards, extended absence check-ins via automations, etc. More importantly, consider the interactions between your students and their instructors.
 They are the front line of the culture at your school.
-If a student doesn’t show up for 2 weeks, that instructor should be calling to check on them or praising them for their improvements.
+If a student doesn’t show up for two weeks, that instructor should be calling to check on them or praising them for their improvements.

 2. Drive interaction off the mats.
 Schedule team mixers in the form of socials or community service events.
 It’s important to demonstrate how to act on the values and community vision you have for your school.

 If your instructors are leading by example, it won’t be long until your students follow suit.
 The sense of community and caring trickles down to your students.
 Soon they will be the ones checking on each other and motivating each other to train.

 I’ll never forget the first time one of my older training partners pointed it out to me.
 “This place is something special.
 It’s a group of individuals with nothing in common coming together to reach common goals.
 You won’t see another place where you have doctors, lawyers and businessmen who are close friends with college kids, bartenders and tattoo artists.”
 Every school has the potential to grow this type of community.